karlssberg/Motiv/README.md

 Motiv is a .NET library lets you decompose your logical expressions into _logical propositions_.
 By propositions we mean a logical statement that can be either `true` or `false`, such as _sun is shining_ or _is even number_.
 However, this library goes a step further by allowing you to associate metadata with the proposition for when it is either `true` or `false` and have it returned when resolved.
-The power from this library comes from the ease with which you can combine and reuse these propositions, all without compromising on visibility of the logic at either design-time or run-time.
+The power that this library delivers is in the ability to combine propositions to form new ones, and have the assertions (and optionally metadata) from the underlying propositions filtered and aggregated so that the final result is a human-readable list of assertions (and optionally metadata) that explain why the final result was either `true` or `false`.

 #### What can I use the metadata for?
-It's primary purpose is to provide human-readable strings that explain exactly why a particular logical expression resolved to a either `true` or `false` .
-This can be useful in a number of scenarios, such as:
-* __User feedback__ - You require your application to provide detailed and accurate feedback to the user about why a certain decisions were  made.
+* **User feedback** - You require your application to provide detailed and accurate feedback to the user about why a certain decisions were  made.
-* __Debugging__ - Quickly understand why a certain condition was met, or not.
+* **Debugging** - Quickly understand why a certain condition was met, or not.
 This can be especially useful in complex logical expressions where it might not be immediately clear which part of the expression was responsible for the final result.
-* __Multi-language Support__ - The metadata doesn't have to be a string.
+* **Multi-language Support** - The metadata doesn't have to be a string.
 It can be any type, which means you could use it to support multi-lingual explanations.
-* Rules Engine - The metadata can be used to conditionally select stateful objects, which can be used to implement a rules engine.
+* **Rules Engine** - The metadata can be used to conditionally select stateful objects, which can be used to implement a rules engine.
 This can be useful in scenarios where you need to apply different rules to different objects based on their state.
-* Validation - The metadata can be used to provide human-readable explanations of why a certain validation rule was not met.
+* **Validation** - The metadata can be used to provide human-readable explanations of why a certain validation rule was not met.
 This can be useful in scenarios where you need to provide feedback to the user about why a certain input was not valid.
+* **Parsing CLI arguments** - The metadata can be used to conditionally map command-line arguments to collections of custom objects, which can then be used to drive different behaviors in your application.

 ### Usage